Boundary values, random walks and $\ell^p$-cohomology in degree one: Definitions and further discussions

 Finally, let us sum up the results in the language of $p$-harmonic functions and on Riemannian manifolds.
 When $1<p<\infty$, it is known (see Puls \cite[\S{}3]{Puls-harm} or Martin \& Valette \cite[\S{}3]{MV}) that the existence of non-constant $p$-harmonic function (\ie $h \in \D^p(\Gamma)$ with $\nabla^* \maza_{p,p'} \nabla h = 0$, where $\maza_{p,p'}$ is the Mazur map defined by $(\maza_{p,p'} f)(\gamma) = |f(\gamma)|^{p-2} f(\gamma)$) is equivalent to the non-vanishing of reduced cohomology in degree $1$.
+In fact, up to a constant there is exactly one $p$-harmonic function in each reduced class.
 In this light, Theorem \ref{tpoisson} is even more surprising, as one may replace solutions of a non-linear equation (the $p$-Laplacian) by solutions to a linear one (the Laplacian).